-Please note that due to the holidays, this Limerick-Off will run for two weeks, instead of one.
-So I’ll announce the Limerick of the Week Winner two weeks from today, on April 27, 2014, right before I post the next Limerick-Off.
-So that gives you a full two weeks to submit your clever, polished verse.
-Your submission deadline is Saturday, April 26, 2014 at 11 p.m.
+I’ll announce the Limerick of the Week Winner early March 8, right before I post next week’s Limerick-Off.
+So that gives you a full week to submit your clever, polished verse.
+Your extended submission deadline is Saturday, March 7, at 10:00 p.m.
 (Eastern Time.)

 Here’s my limerick:

-Please feel free to write your own limerick using the same first line and post it in my comments.
+Please feel free to write your own limerick using the same rhyme word and post it in my comments.
 And if you’re on Facebook, I hope you’ll join my friends in that same activity on my Facebook Limerick-Off post.

 To receive an email alert whenever I post a new Limerick-Off, please email Madkane@MadKane.com Subject: MadKane’s Newsletter.
 Thanks!